 - The scope of her job is 50%: 84/168.

-- According to the scope of her job she is entitled to miss 20 hours of work during her pregnancy: 50%x40.
+- According to the scope of her job she is entitled to miss 20 hours of work during her pregnancy for routine tests: 50%x40.

-- Those who worked up to four hours each day of the accepted work week their place of work were entitled to miss up to 20 hours during the course of their pregnancy.
+- Those who worked up to four hours each day of the accepted work week their place of work were entitled to miss up to 20 hours for routine tests during the course of their pregnancy.

-- Those who worked more than four hours each day of the accepted work week their place of work were entitled to miss up to 40 hours during the course of their pregnancy.
+- Those who worked more than four hours each day of the accepted work week their place of work were entitled to miss up to 40 hours for routine tests during the course of their pregnancy.

 Who is Eligible?